 Full and Part Time Options

 Contact us: 01865 759600 email@example.com

-Whilst the MA GLSC retains a central focus on the future of trade unions and organised labour to represent the interests of workers globally, the new programme explores also the role of allied social movements in providing alternative and/or supplementary means to organise and represent the wide, diverse interests of those engaged in work.
-As such the MA GLASC welcomes applicants from trade union activists and officials and those from social movements and/or those active outside of organised labour and with an interest in the political economy of work and the future representation of worker’s interests.
+Whilst the MA retains a central focus on the future of organised labour to represent the interests of workers globally, the new programme explores the role of allied social movements in providing alternative and/or supplementary means to organise and represent the wide, diverse interests of labour and citizens.

 The MA GLSC has five modules.
 The five modules are structured to allow you to complete the MA flexibly.
 This means you can exit the MA at the postgraduate certificate (PGCert) stage or postgraduate diploma (PGDip) stage.
-This may suit students with limited time to complete the MA in entirety or who wish just to refresh certain subject knowledge.
-If students wish to acquire the award of MA they will need to complete the final stage of the programme.
+This may suit students with limited time to complete the MA or those who wish to obtain or refresh certain subject knowledge and skills.
+If students wish to acquire the award of MA they will need to complete the whole programme.

 Part One Modules: PGCert